Vaginal infections occur when bacteria, fungi or viruses grow in and around your vagina.

 Vaginal infections can also be caused through unprotected sexual intercourse or skin-to-skin contact.
 These are known as sexually transmitted infections (STIs).

 The main types of common vaginal infection are described below.
-For more detailed information about individual types of vaginal infections, see Related topics.

 Common triggers for thrush include: